AdaCore/gnatstudio/docs/users_guide/main_window.rst

   times in the :guilabel:`Project` view if the project it belongs to is imported by several other projects.

   You can drag a file into GPS.
-This opens a new editor if the file isn't already being edited or moves to the existing editor otherwise.
-If you press :kbd:`shift` while dragging the file and it's already being edited, GPS creates a new view of the existing editor.
+This opens a new editor if the file is not already being edited or moves to the existing editor otherwise.
+If you press :kbd:`shift` while dragging the file and it is already being edited, GPS creates a new view of the existing editor.

 *entities*